 Sometimes we need global variables from outside a macro.
 As we can only declare them inside the on init callback we should declare all new variables immediately as soon as we are using them so that we don’t lose track.

 declare macros like a function

 this example outputs “$c is now 10”

-macro my_macro (#a#,#b#) // #a# and #b#b are arguments we use to pass values into the macro, the # is an obligation //any code in here will be printed where the macro gets called $c := #a# + #b# //$c is a global variable which has to be declared inside the on init callback before we call the macro. message("$c is now " & $c) end macro on init declare $c //make sure you declare $c before calling the macro my_macro(3,7) //this calls the macro passing 3 and 7 end on
+macro my_macro (#a#,#b#) // #a# and #b#b are arguments we use to pass values into the macro, the # is required //any code in here will be printed where the macro gets called $c := #a# + #b# //$c is a global variable which has to be declared inside the on init callback before we call the macro. message("$c is now " & $c) end macro on init declare $c //make sure you declare $c before calling the macro my_macro(3,7) //this calls the macro passing 3 and 7 end on

 We can use macros to declare other functions or callbacks like “on ui_control” and use it to create all kinds of code elements we can imagine